Faculty Development Committee

 The AAU Coordinating Committee on Faculty Development was established at the direct request of the AAU Council.
 The first meeting was held in November 1989.

 Aims/Objectives: The Committee facilitates teaching enhancement at AAU member institutions through promoting regional workshops, seminars and symposia on faculty development themes, and serving as a clearinghouse for faculty development information.
-The Committee established, and now serves as the selection committee for the AAU’s annual awards for excellence in teaching and instructional development.
+The Committee established, and now serves as the selection committee for the AAU’s annual awards for excellence in teaching and educational leadership.

 Officers/Terms of Office: Chair: Allyson Hajek, Memorial University